AWS EC2 Setup

 openclaw --version

-Step 3 — Run the Onboarding Wizard
+Step 2 - Run Onboarding and Hatch in TUI

 ☁️ AWS EC2